mrtaz77/AVR-ATmega-32-Programming/Codes/Exp 2_DisplayV/README.md

 # 8 x 8 bicolor LED matrix Simulation
-This project displays the pattern V. Also some variations are also available.
+This project displays the pattern V. Also some variations are available.
 - [Pin Connections](#pin-connections)
 - [How to display your own pattern](#how-to-display-your-own-pattern)
 - [How to display your desired animation](#how-to-display-your-desired-animation)